RAM-W600: A Multi-Task Wrist Dataset and Benchmark for Rheumatoid Arthritis: Experiments and Benchmarks

 \paragraph{Visualization} Some representative results are shown in Fig. \ref{fig: seg_resutls}.
-Compared to the ground truth, mainstream networks exhibit performance degradation in segmenting bone edges with multi-layer occlusions, a challenge that becomes particularly pronounced under complex occlusion scenarios.
+Compared to the ground truth, mainstream supervised networks exhibit performance degradation in segmenting bone edges with multi-layer occlusions, a challenge that becomes particularly pronounced under complex occlusion scenarios.
 Current models also demonstrate notable inconsistency, lacking reliable solutions to address this issue effectively.
 Furthermore, in the context of BE (RA), most existing architectures fail to adequately capture the inward collapse of bone edges caused by erosive changes.
 However, networks incorporating Mamba-based architectures show partial improvements in handling such morphological distortions, as evidenced by comparative analyses.
 Visualization results further corroborate the persistent challenges in this segmentation task, primarily attributed to bone overlaps and erosion-induced structural anomalies.
 These factors collectively lead to fragmented or inaccurate edge predictions, emphasizing the need for dedicated architectural innovations.
+In contrast, foundation models such as SAM and MedSAM exhibit less precise boundary localization and frequent edge discontinuities, underscoring their limited adaptability to the fine-grained requirements of wrist bone segmentation.

-Unlike natural images or other medical imaging modalities such as MRI and CT, conventional radiography captures the cumulative attenuation of X-rays along their path, resulting in grayscale representations of internal structures.
+Unlike natural images or other medical imaging modalities such as MRI and CT, CR captures the cumulative attenuation of X-rays along their path, resulting in grayscale representations of internal structures.
 This often leads to overlapping anatomical features and blurred boundaries in two-dimensional images.
 Moreover, pathological BE caused by RA can induce notable morphological changes in bone structure, further complicating segmentation.
 Traditional image processing and segmentation techniques often struggle to accurately delineate overlapping bone boundaries or detect morphological abnormalities resulting from pathological alterations.
 To address these challenges, future research may benefit from exploring multi-scale feature fusion strategies and advanced edge refinement techniques.
 Given the relatively fixed spatial arrangement of bones, incorporating global contextual information could be particularly advantageous for improving segmentation accuracy.